0129jrb/Stock-Analysis-/README.md

            2.it’s risky when the existing code doesn’t have proper test cases
            3.it may introduces bugs

-## refactoring the original VBA script
+## Refactoring the original VBA script; pros and cons
    refactoring the orignial has improved the speed of excution time significanlty by removig redundan. however, there was poential reisk of introudcing bugs as a the concet of tickerindex was introduced.